OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 Jenkins-Crumb=8c96276321420cdbe032c6de141ef556cab03d91b25ba60be8fd3d034549cdd3
 ```

-* This Jeknins user creation form exposed all the new user details (name, full name, and password) in POST data to the HTTP create account page
+* This Jenkins user creation form exposed all the new user details (name, full name, and password) in POST data to the HTTP create account page

 ### Password Reset, Change Password or Other Account Manipulation